rashmi02g/PictureTales-Smart-Image-Captioning/README.md

 # <u>PictureTales-Smart Image Captioning</u>
 This project generates descriptive captions for images using deep learning.
-The model takes an input image and returns a relevant caption, aiming to aid visually impaired individuals and enhance image accessibility
+The model takes an input image and returns a relevant caption.

 ## <u>Overview</u>
 The system leverages a pretrained VGG16 model for feature extraction and a custom captioning model which was trained using LSTM for generating captions.
 The model is trained on the Flickr8k dataset